The World Naked Bike Ride is a once-a-year clothing optional bicycle ride that happens in approximately 70 cities around the world.

-Our naked riders are as vulnerable as the planet that we live on due to the over reliance on non sustainable sources of energy.
-We set an example by choosing an environmentally friendly transport choice.
-Ditch your car, grab a bike, and do your health and the earth a big favour.
+Our naked riders are as vulnerable as the planet that we live on due to a society that over promotes car use.
+Ditch your car, grab a bike, and do your health and the environment a big favour.

 It’s also a fun and free event!